 Our entry tier eggs are laid by hens in an enriched colony systems which meets British Lion welfare standards and our Tesco Livestock Code of Practice which is independently audited.
 This includes strict measures on traceability, welfare, feed, temperature and hygiene.
 We have committed to stop sourcing shell eggs from these systems by 2025.
-In 2019 73%% of the 1.45 billion eggs we sell came from non-cage production.
+82% of the shell eggs we sold during the 2019/20 Tesco year came from non-cage production.
 Working with supplier partners, we will transition to 100% cage-free eggs in our Everyday Value offer, moving to alternative production methods, such as barn, free range and organic by 2025.

 Our free range egg range hens are free to roam from dawn till dusk in grass leys where they can explore, forage for insects, dust bathe and carry out their natural behaviour.
 At night they sleep indoors, safe from the elements and predators with environmental enrichment such as bales, perching and cover crops.